Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 The idea that just having an empire means that you must therefore adopt multiculturalism is absolutely nonsensical.

-Um, if anything, it seems that having the empire is what makes you more nationalistic due to common exposure to foreign cultures, foreign nations.
+But if anything, it seems that having the empire is what makes you more nationalistic due to common exposure to foreign cultures, foreign nations.

 The Ottomans weren't particularly nationalistic when they ruled, but when their empire fell, they became ridiculously nationalistic.

-So the the idea that you had an empire in the past, therefore now you must accept multiculturalism, like that doesn't apply anywhere else.
+So the idea that you had an empire in the past, therefore now you must accept multiculturalism, like that doesn't apply anywhere else.

-And so why are you saying this when you know that it isn't true about the Muslim Empire that's most relevant to you?
+And so why are you saying this when you know that it isn't true about the Muslim empire that's most relevant to you?

-He says he's talking about coming back from the Empire and finding that England is still there.
+He says, he's talking about coming back from the empire and finding that England is still there.

-And he says, So the continuity of her existence, meaning England, was unbroken when the looser connections which had linked her with distant continents and strange races fell away.
+And he says, so the continuity of her existence, meaning England, was unbroken when the looser connections which had linked her with distant continents and strange races fell away.

-Thus, our generation is one which comes home again from years of distant wandering.
+Thus our generation is one which comes home again from years of distant wandering.

 We discover affinities with earlier generations of English who felt no country but this to be their own.

-So he starts with Kipling and things that he's saying, okay, that there was this generation of empire, but actually there's always an England there behind it that was never solid by this.
+So he starts with Kipling and things that he's saying, okay, there was this generation of empire, but actually there's always an England there behind it that was never solid by this.

 So completely different to the person writing this article.